Package 'markovDP'

 Maze$start

-# Normalize the whole model using dense representation
+# Normalize the whole model using sparse representation

 Perform an Action